ar-visions/silver/README.md

 #
 # constant members of class arent read-only; constant applies to membership alone
 # for data, it should use a membership keyword: read-only
+#
+# methods do not require [ bracket-parens ] if we are at the first level of expression
+# ... no parens if we have no args, too.
+#
+# heres a program:
 ##

 string operator add [ int i, string a ] [